RitvikChunamari/final_project/readme.md

 # Spotify Song Galaxy

 An interactive data visualization of Spotify songs as an orbital galaxy, where each song is represented as an orb orbiting around a central point.
-The orbital speed and position are determined by the song's audio features.
+The orbital speed and position are based on the audio features.

 ## Features